ECHO news for Winter

 The Flower Committee needs new members.
 If you are interested in joining the flower committee to help “dress” the altar on Sundays, please contact Trudy Stellar.
 We will be happy to train you.
 Click HERE for more information!

-2024 Flower Deditations: Click HERE for the form to dedicate flowers or one or more Sundays in 2024!
+2026 Flower Dedications: Click HERE for the form to dedicate flowers or one or more Sundays in 2026!

 Flower Ministry